Home » Top 15 Largest US Treasury Holders in 2025: Who Owns America’s Debt?

 🇰🇾 Cayman Islands

-With $417.8 billion in holdings, the Cayman Islands is the fourth largest holder of U.S. Treasury securities.
+With $426 billion in holdings, the Cayman Islands is the fourth largest holder of U.S. Treasury securities.
 It is a major offshore financial center located in the western Caribbean Sea.
 This major holding is largely due to hedge funds and private financial institutions operating through Cayman-based structures.
-Additionally, the country’s holdings have risen significantly from $309.9 billion in early 2024.
+Additionally, the country’s holdings have slightly increased from $424 billion a year ago to $426 billion in 2025.

 🇱🇺 Luxembourg

-Ireland stands at $339 billion, while Taiwan and Switzerland each hold around $290 billion.
-Hong Kong and Singapore follow closely with $273.8 billion and $260 billion, respectively.
-Even India and Brazil, two growing economies, maintain substantial holdings of US securities at $228 billion and $207.3 billion, respectively.
+Ireland stands at $340 billion, while Taiwan and Switzerland hold $312 billion and $302 billion, respectively.
+Hong Kong and Singapore follow closely with $238 billion and $259 billion, respectively.
+Even India and Brazil, two growing economies, maintain massive holdings of U.S. securities at $202 billion and $172 billion, respectively.

 Conclusion

-Collectively the top 15 countries hold a combined approximately $6.5 trillion in U.S. Treasury securities as of February 2025.
-Japan alone holds more than $1 trillion of US treasury bonds, followed by China and Japan.
+Collectively the top 15 countries hold a combined approximately $6.7 trillion in U.S. Treasury securities in 2025.
+Japan alone holds more than $1 trillion of US treasury bonds, followed by the United Kingdom and China.
 The U.S. uses these securities as a way to borrow money to finance its national debt.
 By selling Treasury bonds to foreign countries and investors, the government raises funds to cover budget deficits and finance various public projects.

 Add Comment